gitlabhq/gitlabhq/doc/install/aws/index.md

 1. Navigate to https://console.aws.amazon.com/vpc/home.
 1. Select **Your VPCs** from the left menu and then click **Create VPC**.
-   At the name tag enter `gitlab-vpc` and at the IPv4 CIDR block enter `10.0.0.0/16`.
-   If you don't require dedicated hardware, you can leave tenancy as default.
+   At the "Name tag" enter `gitlab-vpc` and at the "IPv4 CIDR block" enter `10.0.0.0/16`.
+If you don't require dedicated hardware, you can leave "Tenancy" as default.
 Click **Yes, Create** when ready.

     ![Create VPC](img/create_vpc.png)